MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-manage-forms.md

 - Is a **Submit** button included?
 - Are the form fields linked to an editable attribute?
 - Does the form contain duplicated fields?
-- Does the form include all attributes required by the matching strategy (email field by default)?
+- Does the form include all attributes required by the matching rule (email field by default)?
 - Is the target audience set?

 ### Warnings that don't stop form publishing